Medication reviews

 - Time-Consuming: medication reviews, especially comprehensive ones, can be time-consuming for healthcare professionals.
 This can be a challenge in busy healthcare settings where time is limited.

 - Patient Anxiety or Confusion: In some cases, a medication review may lead to changes in a patient’s medication regimen.
 This could potentially cause anxiety or confusion, particularly in older adults or people with cognitive impairments.
-It’s important for healthcare professionals to communicate clearly and supportively with patients about any changes to their medications.
+It is important for healthcare professionals to communicate clearly and supportively with patients about any changes to their medications.

 - Potential for Overly Simplistic Decisions: There’s a risk that a medication review could lead to overly simplistic decisions, such as the inappropriate discontinuation of medicines based on the patient’s age or the number of medications they’re taking, without considering the patient’s individual needs and circumstances.